Leonela Moncayo

 Leonela Moncayo (born c.
 2010) is an Ecuadorian human rights activist.
-She has campaigned against hydrocarbon exploration in the Amazon rainforest.
+She has campaigned against hydrocarbon exploration in the Amazon rainforest, and was a founding member of Guerreras por la Amazonía.

 Biography

 Moncayo was born and raised in the outskirts of Nueva Loja, the capital of Sucumbíos Province.
 The city is located in Lago Agrio Canton, an area environmentally impacted by the petroleum industry.
 Moncayo's parents, Donald Moncayo and Silvia Zambrano, were activists noted for their roles within the Unión de Afectados por Texaco (lit.
 'Union of People Affected by Texaco'), a non-governmental organisation that denounced the environmental and social damage caused by the petroleum brand Texaco in the Ecuadorian Amazon.

 Activism

 At the age of 10 Moncayo, alongside eight other girls from the provinces of Sucumbíos and Orellana provinces, took legal action against the regional government to demand the end of the use of mecheros, or gas flares, used in oil extraction, which released methane gas into the atmosphere that had been linked to health problems in local communities.

 On 29 July 2021, the Provincial Court of Justice of Sucumbíos ruled in favour of Moncayo and the other plaintiffs, which ordered the regional government to gradually eliminate the use of mecheros, especially close to inhabited areas, and to repair any damages caused to local communities.